gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 9. [Conclusion](#10)

 # 1. <a name="1"></a>Prelude

-**All tickets has fixed and reviewed by the team, there is no raised threat or security issues on the last version of the contracts**

 This audit is not about viability of the business around contracts.
 Only source code quality and security is audited.
 This audit is delivered with the following:
 - A report;